Sebastian1981/AWS_Sagemaker_CVD_Prediction/README.md

 ![cm](figures/confusion_mat.png)

-The confusion matrix shows the percentages of the true predicted labels (0: healthy; 1: cardiovascular disease) using the linear built-in linear model by Sagemaker.
+The confusion matrix shows the percentages of the predicted labels with reference to the ground truth (0: healthy; 1: cardiovascular disease) using the linear built-in linear model by Sagemaker.
 The model correctly classifies 75% of all healthy subjects as healthy while 25% are being misclassified as unhealthy.
 The model further classifies 69% of all unhealthy subjects as unhealthy while 31% are misclassified as being healthy.
 The overall accuracy score of the model is 72%.
 Using a decision threshold of 0.5 leads to a recall score of 69%, a precision score of 73% and thus a f1 score of 71%.
 The roc-auc score is 78%.

 ![cm](figures/prec_recall.png)